Q: What is Snowball Edge?

 Snowball Edge devices must be returned within 360 days of the Snowball Edge’s preparation.

-Q: What are the specifications on the Snowball Edge device?
+Q: What are the specifications of the Snowball Edge devices?

 Q: What network interfaces does Snowball Edge support?

-Snowball Edge includes a 10GBase-T network connection, 10/25Gb SFP28 and 40Gb QSFP+ copper, and optical networking for fast data transfer rates.
+Snowball Edge Storage Optimized includes a 10GBase-T network connection, 10/25Gb SFP28 and 40Gb QSFP+ copper, and optical networking for fast data transfer rates.
+The Snowball Edge Compute Optimized includes a 10GBase-T network connection, 10/25Gb SFP28 and 100Gb QSFP+ copper, for running latency-sensitive applications in disconnected environments.

 Q: What is the Snowball Edge default shipping option?
 Can I choose expedited shipping?